NVIDIA/nvbench/docs/cli_help.md

 * `--max-noise <value>`
   * Gather samples until the error in the measurement drops below `<value>`.
-  * Noise is computed as the percent relative standard deviation.
+  * Noise is specified as the percent relative standard deviation.
-  * Default is 0.5%.
+  * Default is 0.5% (`--max-noise 0.5`)
   * Only applies to Cold measurements.
   * If both GPU and CPU times are gathered, this applies to GPU noise only.
   * Applies to the most recent `--benchmark`, or all benchmarks if specified